kennism/homelab/avi/vsphere/README.md

 If low on resources, set `Max Number of Service Engines` to `1`.

-Under `Advanced`, if needed, set the resources for the `Service Engine`'s to use.
+Under `Advanced`, if needed ( for example, to steer where the `Service Engine`'s are going to be deployed ), set the resources for the `Service Engine`'s to use.

 ![](images/service-engine-group-adv-settings.png)